 - Note down John Lewis broadband’s contact details – If you want to find out any information about your contract or if you want to cancel completely you will need to call the customer helpline on 0800 022 3300.
 You can also get in touch via your online John Lewis broadband account

 - Find a new provider – Before you start the cancellation ball rolling, it is important to know what other deals are available with other providers.
 This will give you an idea of how much you should be expecting to pay each month and whether you can get a better deal than what you currently have

 Cancelling John Lewis broadband if you’re still in contract

 If you signed up to John Lewis broadband less than 12 months ago and you choose to cancel, you will have to pay early termination fees.
 Unfortunately this is written into your contract, which you are required to agree to when you first sign up for a new deal.
 In general, we would advise that you complete your initial contract term before cancelling your service or moving to another provider in order to avoid having to pay early termination fees.

-The repayment fees are calculated according to however many months you have left to run on your initial 12-month term – the longer you have left, the more you will pay.
-In order to find out exactly how much you will have to pay, you will need to get in touch with John Lewis broadband customer services.
+The repayment fees are calculated according to how many months you have left to run on your initial 12-month term – the longer you have left, the more you will pay.
+In order to find out exactly how much you will have to pay, you will need to review the detailed price guide in your contract terms and conditions or get in touch with John Lewis broadband customer services.